dmitrysamodurov/Aspose.Email-Documentation/net/developer-guide/working-with-exchange-ews-client/working-with-exchange-mailbox-and-messages/_index.md

 ---
-title: Working with Exchange Mailbox and Messages
+title: Working with Exchange Mailbox and Messages - Read Email from Exchange Server in C#
+linktitle: Working with Exchange Mailbox and Messages
 type: docs
 weight: 20
 url: /net/working-with-exchange-mailbox-and-messages/
+keywords: c# read email from exchange server
 ---

 ## **Getting Mailbox Information Using EWS**
 The [EWSClient](https://apireference.aspose.com/email/net/aspose.email.clients.exchange.webservice/ewsclient) class has members that can be used to get mailbox information from an Exchange Server by calling the IEWSClient.GetMailboxInfo() method.
 It returns an instance of type [ExchangeMailboxInfo](https://apireference.aspose.com/email/net/aspose.email.clients.exchange/exchangemailboxinfo).
 Get mailbox information from properties such as [MailboxUri](https://apireference.aspose.com/email/net/aspose.email.clients.exchange/exchangemailboxinfo/properties/mailboxuri), [InboxUri](https://apireference.aspose.com/email/net/aspose.email.clients.exchange/exchangemailboxinfo/properties/inboxuri) and [DraftsUri](https://apireference.aspose.com/email/net/aspose.email.clients.exchange/exchangemailboxinfo/properties/draftsuri).
 This article shows how to access mailbox information using Exchange Web Services.

 If you want to connect to the Exchange Server using Exchange Web Services (EWS), use the IEWSClient class in the Aspose.Email.Exchange namespace.
 This class uses EWS to connect to and manage items on an Exchange Server.
-The following code snippet shows you how to get mailbox information using the exchange web services.
+The following C# code snippet shows you how to get mailbox information using the exchange web services.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-email/Aspose.Email-for-.NET